-Imposing church built in 1653, with fine panelled interior
+Imposing 17th-century church built in 1653, with a fine panelled interior.

 Staunton Harold Church rises above a lake whose tranquil waters reflect the beauty of north-west Leicestershire’s gently rolling hills.
 It is a picture of rural peace and contentment.
 But you need not look far to find a very different story from England’s most turbulent times.